Work, entropy production, and thermodynamics of information under protocol constraints: Discussion

-For simplicity, our results were derived for isothermal protocols, where the system is coupled to a single heat bath at a constant inverse temperature $\beta$.
-Nonetheless, as described in \cref{app:nonisothermal}, many of our results continue to hold for more general protocols, in which the system is coupled to any number of thermodynamic reservoirs.
-In such cases, our decomposition of EP, \cref{eq:epres1}, applies to so-called \emph{nonadiabatic EP}, which reflects the contribution to EP that is due to the system being out of the stationary state.
-In most cases of interest (such as discrete-state master equation dynamics, overdamped dynamics, etc.), nonadiabatic EP provides a lower bound on the total EP, so our lower bounds on EP, \cref{eq:epfreebound,eq:EPmeas}, hold for both nonadiabatic EP and total EP.
-Note, however, that the simple relationship between work and EP, \cref{eq:EPw}, as well as our results regarding extracted work which make use of this relationship (such as \cref{eq:workeq,eq:workbound-1}), hold only for isothermal protocols.
+For simplicity, our results were derived for isothermal protocols, where the system is coupled to a single heat bath at a constant inverse temperature $\beta$ and obeys local detailed balance (LDB).
+Nonetheless, many of our results continue to hold for more general protocols, in which the system is coupled to any number of thermodynamic reservoirs and/or violates LDB.
+For a general protocol, our EP rate in \cref{eq:naBound} refers to the so-called \emph{nonadiabatic EP rate}~\cite{van2010three,esposito2010three,lee_fluctuation_2013}, which is a non-negative quantity that reflects the contribution to EP that is due to the system being out of the stationary distribution.
+In the general case, our decompositions in \cref{thm:klinst,thm:resInt}, as well as EP lower bounds in \cref{eq:epfreebound,eq:EPmeas}, apply to nonadiabatic EP, rather than overall EP.
+Importantly, the nonadiabatic EP rate is a lower bound on the overall EP rate whenever the stationary distribution of $\LL$ is symmetric under conjugation of odd-parity variables~\cite{lee_fluctuation_2013}, which holds in most cases of interest such as discrete-state master equations (which typically have no odd variables), overdamped dynamics (which have no odd variables), and many types of underdamped dynamics.
+In such cases, \cref{eq:epfreebound,eq:EPmeas} provide lower bounds not only on the nonadiabatic EP, but also on the overall EP, regardless of the number of coupled reservoirs or LDB.
+However, the relationship between work and EP in \cref{eq:EPw}, as well as our bounds on work which make use of this relationship such as \cref{eq:workeq,eq:ourworkbound}, hold only for isothermal protocols.
+Note that our EP bound for closed coarse-grained dynamics, \cref{eq:macroNaineq}, concerns the overall EP rate, \emph{not} the nonadiabatic EP rate, even for non-isothermal protocols (see \cref{subsec:cgNabound} for details).